-How wrongful dismissal in British Columbia works can be a complex question, but all employees should understand their rights.
-If an employee is gainfully employed and working for a B.C. organization or company, they are protected by the province’s employment standards laid out in the Employment Standards Act of British Columbia (ESA).
+Wrongful dismissal in British Columbia can seem complex, but it is important for employees to understand their rights as workers.
+If an employee is working for a B.C. organization or company, they are protected by the province’s preeminent employment standards law, the Employment Standards Act of British Columbia (ESA).

 What is Wrongful Dismissal?